Ryedale Roman Bronzes

 The Ryedale Roman Bronzes (also known as the Ryedale Hoard) is an assemblage of Roman metalwork.

 Discovery

-The assemblage was found by metal detectorists Mark Didlick and James Sparks in a field near Ampleforth in Ryedale, North Yorkshire, in May 2020.
+The assemblage was found by metal detectorist Mark Didlick in a field near Ampleforth in Ryedale, North Yorkshire, in May 2020.

 Contents and significance

 The assemblage comprises four pieces of metalwork, all of which are copper-alloys.
 They are: 1) a plumb bob, 2) a horse and rider figurine, 3) a figural horse head with an iron shank (probably a key), and 4) a figural bust (a sceptre head).
 The sceptre head is in the shape of an Emperor, probably Marcus Aurelius, and so dates to the late 2nd-century AD.
 In the Portable Antiquities Scheme record Dr John Pearce commented that the assemblage probably derived from a ritual context.

 Dr Andrew Woods, senior curator at the Yorkshire Museum, has described the find as being of "national significance and great rarity."

+In 2023, the Ryedale Hoard was mentioned as one of the finds that influenced the revision of to the definition of Treasure to extent to "finds of archaeological significance", in addition to gold and silver objects.